 The Castelo Archaeological Project is investigating the fortified upland settlement of Castelo Velho da Serra d'Ossa, located in the Alentejo region of Portugal.
 The site, approximately 14 ha in size, dates to the Late Bronze Age [LBA] and Iron Age of southwest Iberia.

 The LBA of the southwest has long been characterized by the apparent emergence of a new culture associated with defensiveness and warriorship, as represented by:

 The site underwent a brief investigation in the early 2000s to safeguard surface artifacts in danger of being destroyed.
 Our 2018 season was the site’s first comprehensive excavation and uncovered the largest known Bronze Age hut (cabana) in the southwest of Iberia.
 Work on the hut and surrounding areas of the site continued during the 2019 season.

 Our field season was cancelled in 2020 and 2021 due to the global pandemic.
-We hope to resume our exciting fieldwork in 2022!
+We are excited to resume fieldwork in 2022.

 Tuition for the 3 week session (including room, board, and transportation within Portugal) is $1500 USD.

 Tuition for the 4 week session (including room, board, and transportation within Portugal) is $1850 USD.

 Those interested are always encouraged to apply early as admission is on a rolling basis.

 Please Note: Proof of vaccination will be required in order to attend.